nhselect/step1-training/content/user-guide/educator/05-enrolling-learners/enrolling-your-learners/index.md

 ![](/img/enrolling_4.png)

-> **If you cannot see the proficiencies listed as an option, this suggests the Learner has already been enroled on the proficiencies by someone else.**
+> **If you cannot see the required proficiency listed as an option, this suggests the Learner has already been enroled on the proficiency by someone else.**

 6. You can select an **optional completion date** for the staff member (or leave blank).
 Select **Next** when you’re ready to proceed